keptn/enhancement-proposals/text/0006-shipyard-next-generation.md

   }
   ```

-* The event selectors for Keptn-services, as proposed in [First version of a Keptn uniform](https://github.com/keptn/enhancement-proposals/pull/7), work based on the information provided in this reserved space.
+* The event selectors for Keptn-services, as proposed in [KEP 07: Propose the concept of a Uniform](https://github.com/keptn/enhancement-proposals/pull/7), work based on the information provided in this reserved space.
 For example:
   ```yaml
     - name: deployment-service
       image: keptn/helm-service:0.6.0